 Sustainability is a growing field in both the private and public sectors, with job opportunities in the sciences, social sciences, and humanities.
 As a graduate with an M.A. in Environmental Sustainability and Decision Making, you will excel in the competencies and values required for leadership and service in a rapidly evolving global community, directly related to the vision and mission of St. John’s.

-The Bureau of Labor Statistics (BLS) projects that the job outlook for environmental scientists and specialists will grow by 11 percent (faster than average) through 2024.
+The Bureau of Labor Statistics (BLS) projects that the job outlook for environmental scientists and specialists will grow by 5 percent (as fast as average for all occupations) through 2031.
 The National Association of Colleges and Employers (NACE) identifies environmental Science as one of the top five projected highest paid mathematics and science majors at the master’s degree level.
 Coupled with projected growth in “green” jobs, this data shows that the M.A. in Environmental Sustainability and Decision Making is a key opportunity for students interested in environmental sustainability.

 Environmental scientists and specialists use their knowledge of the natural and social sciences to protect human and environmental health.
 Some act as researchers analyzing environmental problems and developing solutions.
 Others work at the policy level in governmental and non-governmental organizations (NGOs).
 Still others work in the private sector for consulting firms that help companies comply with regulations and policies.